kristinemlarson/gnssrefl/README.md

 with the details associated with **gnssir**.
 It is not meant to be used for routine analysis.

 There are also various utilities you might find to be useful (see the last section).
+To see the names of these utilities:

+* pip list

 *This user manual is not a class about GNSS interferometric reflectometry.*